-But why?
-It really makes no sense why some people think that the same milk that at one point provided all of your baby’s needs, no longer has a value as a child grows into a toddler.
+The logic to stopping at a certain age makes no sense either unless mom and toddler are ready to do that.
+Why do some people think that the same milk that at one point provided all of your baby’s needs, no longer has a value as a child grows into a toddler?
+It is simply not true.

 Whether they like it or not, breast milk contains valuable vitamins, calcium and antibodies for as long as it is produced and is actually more “normal” than you might think!
 In fact, in most of the world’s cultures, breast feeding continues for at least 2 years.